GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: The GTR-Turbo Framework

-Although GTR has achieved remarkable progress across multiple tasks, it comes with significant prerequisites and costs.
-First, GTR requires a larger and more powerful external model, ensuring the correctness to serve as a reliable teacher.
-However, such models for downstream domains are sometimes inaccessible in practice, and their capability directly impacts the quality of training.
-Moreover, when using closed-source models such as GPT or Gemini as teachers, the need for step-level online API calls severely slows down training and incurs substantial expenses.
-As shown in Table \ref{tab:GTR_overhead}, using GPT-4o (even a light-weight model in the GPT family) as the teacher requires approximately four days and costs around 150 USD to post-train LLaVA-1.6-7B with GTR for 15,000 steps.
-Employing smaller teacher models can reduce the overhead but degrade the final performance, even failing to provide meaningful thought guidance.
+Formally, we denote the agent's observation as $o$, thought output as $th$, and action as $a$, given agent model $\pi_\theta$ and corrector model $\pi_{\text{corr}}$. $\mathcal{B}$ represents the PPO data buffer and $\mathcal{D}$ denotes the thought data buffer.
+If we term $[l]$ as the $l$-th token and $[<l]$ as the first $l$ tokens, then the objective of GTR can be represented as: where Although GTR has achieved remarkable progress across multiple tasks, it comes with significant prerequisites and costs.
+First, GTR requires a larger and more powerful external model to ensure correctness and serve as a reliable teacher.
+However, such models for downstream domains are sometimes inaccessible in practice, and their capabilities directly affect training quality.
+Moreover, when using closed-source models such as GPT or Gemini as teachers, the need for step-level online API calls significantly slows training and incurs substantial costs.
+As shown in Table \ref{tab:GTR_overhead}, using GPT-4o (even a lightweight model in the GPT family) as the teacher requires approximately 4 days and costs approximately 150 USD to post-train LLaVA-1.6-7B with GTR for 15,000 steps.
+Using smaller teacher models can reduce overhead but degrade final performance, even failing to provide meaningful guidance.

 In this paper, we introduce an elegant solution to the above limitation: \textbf{merging the historical checkpoints generated during the RL training constructs a teacher model for free}, as shown in Figure \ref{fig:framework}, thereby eliminating the dependence on expensive external models.
 Empirical results demonstrate that this approach can achieve comparable and even superior performance while dramatically reducing both training time and token cost.\looseness-1